 During fiscal year 2020, the Foundation received a loan in the amount of \$760,000 to fund payroll, rent and utilities through the federal Paycheck Protection Program.
-The U.S. Small Business Administration forgave this loan in December 2020, and this is reflected as within other income on the statement of activities.
+The U.S. Small Business Administration forgave this loan in December 2020, and this is reflected within other income on the statement of activities in fiscal year 2021.